-In the same way, applications submitted to only one council will be presented to the cross-council committee, if the first mentioned council estimates the research project to fully or partially fall within the scientific field of another research council.
+In the same way, applications submitted to only one council will be presented to DFF | Crosscouncil Committee, if the council applied for assesses the research project to fully or partially fall within the scientific field of another research council.

-The cross-council committee may make the following decisions about an application:
+DFF | Cross-council Committee may make the following decisions about an application:

 - The application is assessed by one council only.
-The application may be referred to another council than the one(s) you applied to, for example if the research project has a minor scientific relation to one or more of the council(s) that you applied to. - The assessment in one council will include a scientific statement from one or more of the other councils. - The application is assessed as a cross-council application, i.e. the application is assessed by more than one council.
-Based on the scientific assessments from the involved research council(s), the cross-council committee makes the final assessment and decides whether the applicant receives a grant.
+The application may be referred to another council than the one(s) you applied to, for example, if the research project has only a minor scientific relation to one or more of the council(s) that you applied to. - The assessment in one council will include a scientific statement from one or more of the other councils. - The application is assessed as a cross-council application, i.e., the application is assessed by more than one council.
+Based on the scientific assessments from the involved research council(s), DFF | Cross-council Committee makes the final assessment and decides whether the applicant receives a grant.

-The cross-council committee is not obliged to follow your requests concerning which council(s) will assess your application.
+DFF | Cross-council Committee is not obliged to follow your requests concerning which council(s) will assess your application.
 However, your application will never be referred to another council than the one(s) decided by you, if you choose "No" in the section "Submission to other councils" in the application form (under the headline "Referral to other research councils").
-If you have chosen that your application cannot be referred to another council, the cross-council committee may still decide to ask for a scientific opinion from one or more of the other councils not chosen by you.
+If you have chosen that your application cannot be referred to another council, the DFF | Cross-council Committee may still decide to ask for a scientific opinion from one or more of the other councils not chosen by you.